KannonZenetism/the-red-archive/the-chronological-defense.md

 ### Love: A Metaphysical Perspective *(Jan 19, 2019)*

 - **Dual love as motion law:**
-  Differentiates inward-focused “rational love” and outward-focused “earthly love,” prefiguring **🔺 centropic** vs. **🔻 entropic** motion.
+  Differentiates inward-focused “rational love” and outward-focused “earthly love,” prefiguring **🔺 centropic** contra **🔻 entropic** motion.

 - **Love as ∴ Synthesis:**
   Plato’s “yearning of diversification for unification” affirms **∴** as the harmonizing operator.